carbonblack/cb-integration/README.md

 Use 'make build' to build everything, or 'make ui' to build just the ui.

 Use 'docker-compose build' to build just the docker image.

+Change the log_driver: "none" line to enable verbose debug logging - by default the services will log to files in the vol/<connectorname> directory as specified in each connectors supervisord.conf file.